-The Solidarity Fund is a new participatory grantmaking fund created by women’s funds for women's funds at Mama Cash.
-Eligible Women’s Funds can apply for these funds to build their knowledge and exchange learning on topics of their choosing.
+The Solidarity Fund is a participatory grantmaking fund created by women’s funds for women's funds.
+Eligible women's funds can apply for these one-off grants to support an organisational need of their fund.

 Why did Mama Cash launch this Fund?

-After intensive internal and external consultations, Mama Cash decided to shift how we provide strategic financial support to women's funds in a more equitable, transparent, and accountable form of grantmaking which also seeks to empower women’s funds to make the decisions that are best for our peers and thus strengthen the feminist funding ecosystem.
+After intensive internal and external consultations in 2018 and 2019, Mama Cash decided to shift how we provide strategic financial support to women's funds to be more equitable, transparent, and accountable.

-Who is eligible to apply for grant funding?
+Who is eligible to apply for a Solidarity Fund grant?

-- Women’s Funds interested in applying must first review and meet Mama Cash’s criteria for Women’s Funds
+- The Solidarity Fund is a fund for women’s funds only.
+Women's funds interested in applying must first review and meet Mama Cash’s criteria for women's funds.

-For our purposes, the primary activity of a women's fund is to make financial grants to support groups, collectives, and individuals organising to defend and advance women’s, girls, trans and intersex people’s rights.
+Mama Cash considers the primary activity of a women's fund is to make financial grants to support groups, collectives, and individuals organising to defend and advance women’s, girls’, trans people’s and intersex people’s rights.
 Women's funds also raise money to do this grantmaking themselves.
-We acknowledge there are other definitions of a 'women's fund,' but for Mama Cash and thus in the context of this Solidarity Fund, we require that organisations that identify as women's funds make financial grants as the primary focus of their work.
-For that reason, organizations that would seek funding from our Body/Money/Voice portfolio are not eligible.
+We acknowledge that there are other definitions of a 'women's fund,' but for Mama Cash and thus in the context of this Solidarity Fund, we require that organisations that identify as women's funds make financial grants as the primary focus of their work.

 What do you mean by self-led?